Sled Workout

 Power Sled Squat & Row

-This exercise will allow you to use the greatest resistance and work all the muscles in your back, legs and biceps.
+This exercise will allow you to use the greatest resistance and work all the muscles in your back, legs, and biceps.

 Begin the motion: Keeping your shoulders and back in neutral alignment and your arms straight, lean your hips backward into a squat.

-Explode upwards after your thighs reach around parallel with the ground and perform a row, pulling the sled towards you.
+Explode upward after your thighs reach around parallel with the ground and perform a row, pulling the sled towards you.
 When you row, make sure you lead with your elbows pulling your hands towards your ribs.
 Walk backwards, collect the slack and repeat the motion.

 Modifications: You can choose whether to perform the exercise explosively or slow and under control.
 Besides adding resistance by increasing the weight of the sled you can change the surface or the incline which you are pulling it.